canonical/nginx-ingress-integrator-operator/docs/how-to/index.rst

 .. meta::
-   :description: How-to guides for operating the nginx ingress integrator operator charm, including basic operations, upgrades, and development.
+   :description: How-to guides for operating the NGINX ingress integrator operator charm, including basic operations, upgrades, and development.

 .. _how_to_index: